 Ferguson 1097.
 Copies: ANL; DC; ML; TSL; TAHO (CSO1/1/14/265)

-Advertised as in the Press and to be speedily published in CT 24 March 1826.
+Advertised as in the Press and to be speedily published 24 March 1826.
 By the end of April Bent had been gaoled for libel.
 His wife Mary oversaw the final publication of this pamphlet as announced in CT 12 May 1826

 Next Week will be published by Mrs. Bent, at the Colonial Times Office, THE whole of the Correspondence between Lord Bathurst, Colonel Sorell, and Edward Curr, Esq. the Secretary, upon the Van Diemen’s Land Company, established by Act of Parliament.-This Pamphlet will also contain other Matters, which together will be found very interesting.-Price, 2s 6d. on delivery.

 Copies of this ‘neatly stitched pamphlet’ were still on sale in January 1828

 Observations on the Establishment of the Wesleyan Library, at Hobart Town, Van Diemen’s Land.
 With the Rules and Regulations; a List of the Books collected; and an Appendix, containing some Account of Mr. Wesley, and the striking Success which attended his Ministry.
 Hobart Town: Printed by Andrew Bent.
 1826.

 16p., 18.3 x 12 cm.
 (ML copy, trimmed).
 Blue paper covers.

 Ferguson 1098a.
 Copies: ML; TSL View online (ML copy)

 Publication announced in CT 19 May 1826 (while Bent was in prison).